Joy-it-code/ecommerce-platform/README.md

 ##  Step 8: 🌍 Continous Deployment:
-+ I modified the above workflow to ensure that whenever there is a push or change to the main branch, the application is automatically deployed on an AWS EC2 instance using Docker and GitHub Actions.
++ I modified the above workflow to ensure Automatic Deployment on Push to main, the application is securely deployed on an AWS EC2 instance using GitHub secret and to optimized workflow with Docker.

 Using this workflow:
 ```